Consumer Confidence Report 2024

 Closing

 Thank you for allowing The City of Heppner to continue to provide your family with safe drinking water each year.
-In order for us to maintain a high level of service sometimes we need to do improvements that will benefit you the consumer.
-Again we at the City of Heppner are always working around the clock to provide the best quality of service to every tap.
-We would like to ask all of you the consumers to help protect our water sources, which is the heart of this beautiful little city, our way of life, and also our children’s future.
+In order for us to maintain a high level of service sometimes, we need to do improvements that will benefit you the consumer.
+Again, we at the City of Heppner are always working around the clock to provide the best quality of service to every tap.
+We would like to ask all of you the consumers to help protect our water sources, which is the heart of this beautiful little city, our way of life, and our children’s future.